Amokhalad/Foothill-Schedule-Maker/README.md

 coursefetch.py is used from: https://github.com/LordOfDeadbush/autoschedule/blob/main/coursefetch.py

-This program is still a work in progress and will soon be a website.
+This program is still a work in progress so there might be some bugs still
 ## How To use:
 - clone repository
 - before you run main.py